-The Start cluster feature allows restarting previously terminated clusters while retaining their original configuration (cluster ID, number of instances, type of instances, spot versus on-demand mix, IAM role, libraries to be installed, and so on).
+The Start cluster feature allows restarting previously terminated clusters while retaining their original configuration (cluster ID, number of instances, type of instances, spot versus on-demand mix, instance profile, libraries to be installed, and so on).
 You can restart a cluster:

 In the terminated cluster list

 Auto termination lets you define and use idle conditions (say idle for three hours) to terminate a cluster for cost savings.

 This section delves deeper into specific scenarios and establishes the best approach to finding a balance between usability and cost effectiveness.

 This table list the most common scenarios for cluster configuration within Databricks.
 Depending on your use case and the users using Databricks, your configuration may vary slightly.
 In general, data scientists tend to be more comfortable managing their own clusters than data analysts.
 If admins prefer to impose stricter limits around cluster size, they can choose to provision clusters for data scientists.
 Furthermore, data engineers are most likely to launch jobs via REST APIs or through the UI.
 If they launch jobs through the UI, we recommend using the New Cluster option, especially for production level jobs.

 |Scenario 1||Generic usage across organization||Shared autoscaling cluster||Admin||Data analyst|

 |Scenario 2||Ad-hoc usage with specific use cases||Individual clusters||Admin or user||Data scientist|